mindspore-ai/mindspore/model_zoo/official/nlp/bert/README.md

     --schema_file_path                path to datafile schema file
 ```
 ## Options and Parameters
-It contains of parameters of BERT model and options for training, which is set in file `config.py` and `finetune_eval_config.py` respectively.
+Parameters for training and evaluation can be set in file `config.py` and `finetune_eval_config.py` respectively.
 ### Options:
 ```
-config.py:
+config for lossscale and etc.
     bert_network                    version of BERT model: base | nezha, default is base loss_scale_value                initial value of loss scale: N, default is 2^32 scale_factor                    factor used to update loss scale: N, default is 2